trimstray/nginx-admins-handbook/README.md

   > TLS 1.1 and 1.2 are both without security issues - but only v1.2 provides modern cryptographic algorithms.
 TLS 1.0 and TLS 1.1 protocols will be removed from browsers at the beginning of 2020.

+  > If you use TLS 1.2 or TLS 1.1/1.2 older clients will not able to load your site.

 ###### Example

 ```bash